jerome-trc/biomorph/ATTRIB.md

 The Shotgun pickup sprite is an edit by RatCircus of the original version by id Software LLC.

 Assault Handgun sprites are courtesy of Realm667 users JoeyTD and Minigunner, as well as id Software LLC.

+Plasma Cannon sprites (as well as those of the Plasma Globule) are courtesy of id Software LLC and Midway Games Inc., and were edited by Realm667 user Robot J.

 Autocannon and Heavy Battle Rifle HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.